EI2030/Low-power-E-Paper-OS/energy-autonomous-computing.md

 (from https://github.com/kragen/dernocua/blob/master/text/energy-autonomous-computing.md)
+This is a Copy from Kragen Sitaker's Dernocua diary:

-I spent some time trying to figure out what it would take to be able to read, write, and interactively compute, without a connection to a power grid, with maximal autonomy.
+"I spent some time trying to figure out what it would take to be able to read, write, and interactively compute, without a connection to a power grid, with maximal autonomy.
 A big part of this is power usage, and it looks like it should be possible to get a self-sufficient